Gundestrup cauldron: Origins

 Nielsen believes that the question of origin is the wrong one to ask and can produce misleading results.
 Because of the widespread migration of numerous ethnic groups like the Celts and Teutonic peoples and events like Roman expansion and subsequent Romanization, it is highly unlikely that only one ethnic group was responsible for the development of the Gundestrup cauldron.
 Instead, the make and art of the cauldron can be thought of as the product of a fusion of cultures, each inspiring and expanding upon one another.
-In the end, Nielsen concludes that, based on accelerator datings from beeswax found on the back of the plates, the vessel was created within the Roman Iron Age.
-However, as an addendum to Nielson article indicates (2005: 57), results from the Leibniz Lab on the same bee's wax dated some 400 years earlier.
+In the end, based on accelerator datings from beeswax found on the back of the plates, Nielsen concludes that the vessel was created within the Roman Iron Age.
+However, an addendum to Nielson's article indicates that results from the Leibniz Lab on the same beeswax dated some 400 years earlier than reported in his article.

+According to Ronald Hutton, because the cauldron's source metals have been traced to the Black Sea region, and depicts elephants, the cauldron should no longer be considered [strictly] Celtic.

 Iconography

 Base plate

 The decorated medallion on the circular base plate depicts a bull.
 Above the back of the bull is a female figure wielding a sword; three dogs are also portrayed, one over the bull's head and another under its hooves.
-Presumably all of these figures are in combat; the third dog beneath the bull and near its tail seems to be dead, and is only faintly shown in engraving, and the bull may have been brought down.
+Presumably all of these figures are in combat; the third dog, located beneath the bull and near its tail, seems to be dead, and is only faintly shown in engraving, and the bull may have been brought down.
 Below the bull is scrolling ivy that draws from classical Greco-Roman art.
-The horns of the bull are missing, but there is a hole right through the head where they were originally fitted; they were perhaps gold.
+The horns of the bull are missing, but there is a hole right through the head where they were originally fitted; perhaps they were gold.
 The head of the bull rises entirely clear of the plate, and the medallion is considered the most accomplished part of the cauldron in technical and artistic terms.